onelessclutter/onelessclutter.github.io/_posts/2023-01-01-why-i-cancelled-amazon-prime.markdown

 Yet this is just the drug to the addiction.
 It is the hook to the catch.

-In 6 years, I spent USD 59,265 through Amazon Prime with purchases.
+In about 10 years, I spent USD 59,265 through Amazon Prime with purchases.
 I do not typically monitor what I buy and treat it as if I go to a neighborhood store.
 Up until I look back through the years and ask myself, did I spend my money meaningfully?

+What could I have purchased in cash for that amount, an essential item like my car?
+There certainly was a better use for my money.

 ![Spend]({{site.baseurl}}/images/001-1.jpeg#wide)